Azure-Samples/ms-identity-msal-java-samples/1-server-side/spring-security-web-app/README.md

 1. The Java web application:

-   - Obtains an Id Token from Azure Active Directory (Azure AD) to sign in an user
+   - Obtains an Id Token from Microsoft Entra ID to sign in an user
    - uses Spring Security for logging-in a user via OAuth2.0

 ### Scenario

 This sample shows how to build a Java web app that uses OpenId Connect to sign-in/ sign-out an user and to use spring security to sign-in user via OAuth2.0.
-For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).
+For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).

-> Note: For a Spring web app sample signing in and authorizing access to users in an Azure AD group, refer to this [tutorial using Azure AD Spring Boot Starter](https://docs.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory).
+> Note: For a Spring web app sample signing in and authorizing access to users in a Microsoft Entra group, refer to this [tutorial using Microsoft Entra ID Spring Boot Starter](https://docs.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory).

 ## How to run this sample

 To run this sample, you'll need:

 - Working installation of Java and Maven
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
+- a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
-- One or more user accounts in your Azure AD tenant.
+- One or more user accounts in your Microsoft Entra tenant.

 ### Step 1: Download Java (8 and above) for your platform